-You see CloudFlare has these “Security” features which can prompt users belonging to certain IP blocks, countries, blacklists or behavioral patterns and either automatically block you to visit some sites (rare, but often done by Site Owners discretion) or prompt you for reCAPTCHA (much better than the ridiculous captcha they had before), before you can visit the site. reCAPTCHA prompts happens a lot, I know its only one click away, but we shouldn’t have to deal with this annoying pseudo security measure.
-The entirety of the StackExchange sites is under CloudFlare firewall.
-As it is often the case, a lot of my searches often end up to one of the StackExchange sites and if I visit the link through Google search results I am prompted for captcha, but curiously I don’t get prompted if I directly visit the site.
-I wish it was only limited to StackExchange, because of CloudFlare’s ludicrous free one-stop shop offering and their aggressive partnership with cheap hosting service, every joe with a website is using CloudFlare.
+You see CloudFlare has these “Security” features which can prompt users belonging to certain IP blocks, countries, blacklists or behavioral patterns and either automatically block you to visit some sites (rare, but often done by Site Owners discretion) or prompt you for reCAPTCHA (much better than the ridiculous captcha they had before) before you can visit the site. reCAPTCHA prompts happens a lot, I know its only one click away, but we shouldn’t have to deal with this annoying pseudo security measure.
+The entirety of the StackExchange sites is under the Cloudflare firewall.
+As it is often the case, a lot of my searches often end up to one of the StackExchange sites and if I visit the link through Google search results I am prompted for the captcha, but curiously I don’t get prompted if I directly visit the site.
+I wish it was only limited to StackExchange, because of CloudFlare’s ludicrous free one-stop-shop offering and their aggressive partnership with cheap hosting service, every joe with a website is using Cloudflare.
 So that one click per site per day often results in 30-40 clicks per day or more.

 I wish it was something to do with only my IP.
 You see I co-own an ISP, we have four /22 IP blocks (4096 IPs) while I didn’t get a chance to test all our IPs but all of them I have personally checked (about 500+) over the last year gets prompted for captchas.
 It’s not only limited to our IP blocks, It happens on my phone when I am using my telco’s internet or services from a couple of dozen of ISPs I have tried in my country.
 We often do market research for service quality of our competition, so it happens a lot.

 There is a second part of this CloudFlare annoyance.
 CF being a CDN, its strength lies in having redundancy all around the world.
 So, in theory, their service should work even if their closest node goes down.
 But their data centers or nodes are not evenly distributed around the world, so if my closest CloudFlare node becomes unavailable my traffic get rerouted to a node that could be a lot further from my location, which results in increased latency and invalidating the whole point of having a CDN in the first place.
 This is exactly what happened on May 13, two of my closest nodes in SEA, Kuala Lumpur and New Delhi, was down for scheduled maintenance.
-For whatever reason instead of traffic being rerouted to the closest nodes (which wasn’t very close to me in the first place), all CloudFlare hosted sites would either not work or was heavily broken because static files weren’t loading.
+For whatever reason instead of traffic being rerouted to the closest nodes (which wasn’t very close to me in the first place), all CloudFlare hosted sites would either not work or were heavily broken because static files weren’t loading.
 This includes Reddit and StackExchange.
 This is not the first time it happened, but this was probably the longest duration so far with approximately 4-5 hours worth of disruption.

 The idea that a single company can negatively influence the experience of such a large portion of the internet for users is kinda scary.
-I would urge everyone to reconsider using CloudFlare as your CDN/DNS/DDOS solution.
-Being free is not good enough reason to use something, if you are concerned about your site speed there are more important things to look into for optimization before considering a CDN.
-DDOS might be a good reason to choose CloudFlare, but only small portion of total users probably gets affected by DDOS anyways.
+I would urge everyone to reconsider using Cloudflare as your CDN/DNS/DDOS solution.
+Being free is not a good enough reason to use something, if you are concerned about your site speed there are more important things to look into for optimization before considering a CDN.
+DDOS might be a good reason to choose CloudFlare, but an only a small portion of total users probably gets affected by DDOS anyways.
 Not to mention their free tier doesn’t cover the complex DDOS attacks that you really should be concerned about.
-So something that you configured because its free to use and relatively easy to setup because of its integration to most cheap hosts, turns out to be a nuisance to a large part of the internet users.
+So something that you configured because its free to use and relatively easy to set up because of its integration to most cheap hosts, turns out to be a nuisance to a large part of the internet users.